hansonj34/Election_Analysis/README.md

 # Election_Analysis
 Colorado Election results
 ##  Overview Election Audit
-A Colorado Board of Elections employee has given our company the following tasks to complete the election audit of a recent local congressional election.
+Our company has been hired by a Colorado Board of Elections employee has given our company multiple tasks to complete the election audit of a recent local election.

    The voter turnout for each county
    The percentage of votes from each county out of the total count The county with the highest turnout

-   Previously we completed the following project for you with the following tasks
+   We have already completed the following tasks for you on another project:

    Total number of votes cast
    A complete list of candidates who received votes